-The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+The school considers e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, we as a school do not allow children to keep their mobile phone whilst in school.
-Mobiles phones are to be handed out in the school office on arrival in school.
+To minimise inappropriate use, we as a school (Glendale Middle only - phones not permitted for pupils at Wooler First School) do not allow children to keep their mobile phone whilst in school.
+Mobiles phones are to be handed in at the school office on arrival in school.
+AMENDMENT FOR COVID - mobile phones are to be handed into form tutors in form bubbles on arrival at school.

-Staff/pupil relationships
+Staff/pupil Relationships

 The school provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
-Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation.
+Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation